-The FAN programme group features public events related to the running of the EGU, its divisions and its activities.
+Some sessions at the Assembly related to the running of the EGU, its divisions and its activities.
 These are public sessions the EGU membership is encouraged to attend to provide feedback to those who run the EGU.
 It also features networking events such as journal or ECS receptions.
 Of highlight are: